martylavender/LittleToDoApp/README.md

 ### History

-Initial code - Does not delete items from tableview - Tableview is not updating currently Updated for Xcode 6
+Initial code - Does not delete items from tableView Fixed tableView not updating with data
+  Wired to tableView delegate
+  Added third method for tableView to update
+Changed row height to 30

 ### License